pankhuridata/15_days_of_sql/Day_6/Practice.md

+# Question 1
-Question: A Data Scientist interviewing at Robinhood was asked this SQL interview question where you need to write a SQL JOIN query to **find the top three cities that have the highest number of completed trade orders.**
+A Data Scientist interviewing at Robinhood was asked this SQL interview question where you need to write a SQL JOIN query to **find the top three cities that have the highest number of completed trade orders.**

 trades Table:
 | Column Name | Type                             |